floresbakker/javascriptvoc/README.md

 # Status

 Unstable & unfinished.
 Work in progress.
+Please note that the provided tooling in this repo is dependent on RDFlib, which at the moment contains a bug that prevents the code from running.
+See [issue 2957](https://github.com/RDFLib/rdflib/issues/2957).
+It is advised to use another triple store and SHACL engine for the moment.

 # Example - Hello World!